Kerry Weaver: Seasons two through six

 During Innes' first five seasons on the show, little was revealed about the details of Weaver's background which would later become some of her defining traits: her sexual orientation, political beliefs, and even the precise nature of her disability.
-These were closely guarded secrets for a woman who wanted to succeed professionally, but feared discrimination.
-She was also unable to fully deal with her internalized homophobia and regretted that she never knew her birth parents.
+She kept her personal details largely private to prevent discrimination and protect her career.
+She was also unable to fully confront internalized homophobia and regretted that she never knew her birth parents.

-When she was first hired by Mark Greene as chief resident in 1995, this disappointed much of the ER staff who didn't care for her micro-management in trauma rooms.
-Early in her position, she would often clash with Doug Ross and resident Susan Lewis over most of the procedures in patient care.
-In addition, her strong belief in administrative policies would be dragged out into every unnecessary aspect in the workplace (in one episode, Jerry, the desk clerk, brought cake celebrating her day off).
-In Season 3, Kerry became an ER attending physician alongside Mark Greene, whom she would always manage to compete with or maneuver to catch the eye of her superiors.
+When she was first hired by Mark Greene as chief resident in 1995, most ER staff, who disliked her pedantry, fixation on her own authority, and her tendency to micro-manage, were unhappy.
+Early in her position, she regularly clashed with Doug Ross and Susan Lewis.
+In addition, her obsession with bureaucratic policies irritated and confused the entire staff (in one episode, Jerry, the desk clerk, brought the staff a cake to celebrate her day off).
+In Season 3 Weaver became an ER attending physician alongside Greene, with whom she began to compete to curry favor with hospital leadership.
+As a result, Weaver was not understood beyond her career ambitions and bureaucratic obsessions.

-As a result, it was difficult for anyone — the audience or any of the other characters — to really know Weaver beyond her tough and bureaucratic professionalism.
-In an early glimpse into her soul, Weaver defended Jeanie Boulet, played by Gloria Reuben, a physician assistant who contracted HIV from her adulterous husband.
-Later Boulet contracts Hepatitis C from a needle stick accident involving an infected patient.
-She fought to keep her job and dignity, while some doctors worried about the liability involved in having an HIV-positive employee in the ER.
-Weaver was the first person in a position of power to side with Jeanie, and the two remained friends until Jeanie's budget-related firing and her successful pressure campaign to get her job back.
-They reconciled and were close friends again when Jeanie left the ER to be with her new husband and raise her adopted HIV-positive son, Carlos.
+Weaver began to show her underlying kindness and sensitivity when she supported Jeanie Boulet, a physician assistant who contracted HIV from her adulterous husband.
+Boulet fought to keep her job and dignity in the face of the liability of an HIV-positive employee in the ER.
+Weaver was the first person in a position of power to side with Boulet, and the two remained friends until Jeanie's budget-related firing and her successful PR pressure campaign to be reinstated.
+They later reconciled when Jeanie left the ER.